alagoz/hc4tsc_hdc_ssf/README.md

-# hc4tsc-via-hdc_ss_sc
+# hc4tsc-via-hdc_ssf
-Hierarchical Classification of Multi-Class Time Series Data using Hierarchical Divisive Clustering with Stochastic Splitting and Classification Distance
+Generating Hierarchical Structures for Improved Time Series Classification Using Stochastic Splitting Functions

-This work has been submitted to ...
+This work has been submitted to Expert Systems with Applications.
 Source code will be available upon acceptance.